Table of Contents

 However, by doing this can lead to injury and potentially sloppy form.

-Take your time and focus on contracting your muscles and using control throughout to get the most benefit from your core workout.
+Take your time and focus on contracting your muscles and using control throughout to get the most benefit from your exercise ball core workout.

 Using momentum to complete an exercise is another common mistake.